mercadopago/devsite-docs/guides/extras/splitter-off-integration.en.md

-# Payment Split API Documentation
+# Advanced Payments API Documentation

 ## Introduction
-The purpose of this document is to provide information of the endpoints that will allow offering the functionality of division of Payments to Mercado Pago clients.
+The purpose of this document is to provide information about the API calls that allow to the Mercado Pago clients to create more flexible and advanced payments.

 The types of client to which it is intended are:
 - Marketplaces with shopping cart where there is one Payer and multiple Collectors.